jlfaucher/executor/sandbox/jlf/samples/pipeline/pipe_readme.txt

 merge : send a 'done' message

-console : process does forward class (super) --> why needed here, and not in other classes ? answer : because .console does not transform the values, it just displays them.
-So it can forward to class (super) which will take care of sending the value & index to next pipestage.
+console : process does forward class (super) --> why needed here, and not in other classes ? answer : because .console does not transform the items, it just displays them.
+So it can forward to class (super) which will take care of sending the item & index to next pipestage.
-The other classes transform the values, and write themselves the new value.
-If they forwarded to class (super) then the unchanged value would be also sent to the next pipeStage.
+The other classes transform the items, and write themselves the new item.
+If they forwarded to class (super) then the unchanged item would be also sent to the next pipeStage.

 http://freshmeat.net/projects/pv